rolandtritsch/elixir-fsm/README.md

   * Note: this should fail because after the done transition the state machine has ceased to exist

 You can also run these commands with `./scripts/run.sh`.

+## How to switch between implementations?

+* the repo features the following (tagged) implementations ...
+  * 0.1.0-gen_statem - using gen_statem
+  * 0.2.0-fsmx - using ecto/fsmx
+  * 0.3.0-ecto_fsm - using ecto_fsm
+* you can select one of these by checking out the tag and then build/run it as described above